Perspiration

 Perspiration, also known as sweat, is the fluid secreted by sweat glands in the skin of mammals.

 Two types of sweat glands can be found in humans: eccrine glands and apocrine glands.
 The eccrine sweat glands are distributed over much of the body and are responsible for secreting the watery, brackish sweat most often triggered by excessive body temperature.
-The apocrine sweat glands are restricted to the armpits and a few other areas of the body and produce an odorless, oily, opaque secretion which then gains its characteristic odor from bacterial decomposition.
+Apocrine sweat glands are restricted to the armpits and a few other areas of the body and produce an odorless, oily, opaque secretion which then gains its characteristic odor from bacterial decomposition.